Also known as: CG supervisor, VFX supervisor, Production designer

 Get a degree:

-It isn’t essential, but if you want one, you could take a degree in architecture or graphic art.
-Or you might want to have a look at ScreenSkills’ list of recommended courses and select one in unscripted TV.
-We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the TV industry.
+A degree in art, design or a related field will equip you well for this job.
+Have a look at ScreenSkills’ list of recommended courses and select one in animation.
+We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the animation industry.

 Search for jobs: